New York City Rat Removal

 same-day or next day inspection to solve the problem.

-I asked Flash Exterminating Inc. to describe their service range, and they said, "We service all of New York City, including Manhattan animal control, Brooklyn Pest Control, Queens wildlife removal, and Bronx animal trapping."
+I asked A-Expert Wildlife Removal to describe their service range, and they said, "We service all of New York City, including Manhattan animal control, Brooklyn Pest Control, Queens wildlife removal, and Bronx animal trapping."

-As a licensed and insured wildlife company in New York, Flash Exterminating Inc. is fully
+As a licensed and insured wildlife company in New York, A-Expert Wildlife Removal is fully

 qualified to handle rodent removal problems, far more effectively than